-Using a train-the-trainer approach, the training can be used to enhance the capacity of professionals who work within First-Nations communities.
+Pilot training provides opportunity to evaluate and reflect on successes and barriers of professionals who work within First-Nations communities.
 The training can then be utilized by these professionals to enhance family and Elder capacity within additional communities throughout the North region.